MEOM/meom-cookiebot-embed/readme.md

 # MEOM Cookiebot embed

-When using Cookiebot, for example youtube videos might not show up.
+When using Cookiebot, for example Youtube videos might be blocked by Cookiebot

 This plugin adds placeholder text and link to Cookiebot settings where user can accept marketing cookies.

 > Please accept marketing-cookies to watch this video.

+After accepting marketing cookies, video will show up.

 ## Styles